-The strongest message from the survivors was that assistance needs very much to be geared to the needs of the individual.
+The strongest message from the men was that assistance needs very much to be geared to the needs of the individual.

 Many had attended support groups which provide an opportunity for survivors to share their experiences with others and in most cases were generally felt to be of great value.
-Again these also needed to be responsive to the needs of the individual and some survivors had shopped around before finding the group or counsellor who suited them.
+Again these also needed to be responsive to the needs of the individual and some men had ‘shopped around’ before finding the group or counsellor who suited them.